langflow-ai/langflow-embedded-chat/README.md

 | window_title          | string    | No       |
 | session_id            | string    | No       |
 | additional_headers    | json      | No       |

+- **api_key:**
+  - Type: String
+  - Required: No
+  - Description: X-API-Key header to send to Langflow

 - **bot_message_style:**
   - Type: JSON